tindandelion/tindandelion.github.io/_posts/2015-05-04-linux-project-on-windows.md

 }
 {% endhighlight %}

+By default, Vagrant tasks from the plugin use the Vagrantfile in the project's root directory.
+The only thing that needs customization for our purposes is the command line for the `VagrantSsh` task, which is provided in line 18.

 Now, in order to go from a completely blank slate to all deliverables built, I only need to run `gradle build` from my project's root.
 And certainly, I can do `gradle clean` do abandon the virtual machine and start over clean.